Dun-G/Dun-G/README.md

 ## 💬 Let's Chat!
 - **Email:** guanterodun17@gmail.com

-## 🚀 Let's Create Something Amazing because It's Kind of Fun To Do The Impossible!
+## 🚀 It's Kind of Fun To Do The Impossible!
 I'm always excited to collaborate on new projects, brainstorm ideas, and create innovative web solutions.

 ---